aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 In particular, cron-based clients may find they need to increase their run frequency to check ARI more frequently.
 Those clients will need to store information about failures so that increasing their run frequency doesn't lead to retrying failures without proper backoff.
 Typical information stored should include: number of failures for a given order (defined by the set of names on the order), and time of the most recent failure.

 A RenewalInfo object in which the `end` timestamp equals or precedes the `start` timestamp is invalid.
-Servers MUST NOT serve such a response, and clients MUST treat one as though they failed to receive any response from the server (e.g. retry at an appropriate interval, renew on a fallback schedule, etc.).
+Servers MUST NOT serve such a response, and clients MUST treat one as though they failed to receive any response from the server (e.g., retry at an appropriate interval, renew on a fallback schedule, etc.).

 ## Schedule for checking the RenewalInfo resource